pololu/rpicsim/docs/Variables.md

     !!!ruby
     def_var :counter, :uint8, address: 0x63

-Variables are assumed to be in RAM by default, but you can specify that they are in program memory using the `memory` option.
+Variables are assumed to be in RAM by default, but you can specify that they are in program memory or EEPROM using the `memory` option.

     !!!ruby
     def_var :settings, :word, memory: :program_memory
+    def_var :checksum, :uint16, memory: :eeprom

 ### Program memory on non-PIC18 devices

-On non-PIC18 devices, program memory is made up into words that are 12 bits or 14 bits wide.
+On non-PIC18 devices, program memory is made up of words that are 12 bits or 14 bits wide.

 The type of address used for program memory of these devices is called a _word address_ because it specifies the number of a word instead of the number of a byte.
 For example, a word address of `1` would correspond to the second word in program memory.